 Protein is an integral nutrient that performs several roles in the body.
 It is required for normal growth and repair of damaged body tissues.
-Overall, you need proteins to maintain proper health.
+You need proteins to maintain proper health.
 Do not also forget that this nutrient provides energy, which is responsible for normal body metabolism.
 In this article, we will look keenly at protein nutrition to inform you of everything you need.

 First, keep in mind that different foods have different amounts and combinations of amino acids.
 This is what makes up proteins.
 You derive amino acids from animal sources such as eggs, meat, and fish if you are not a practicing vegetarian.
 On the other hand, if you are a vegan, you can combine different plant sources for your daily dosage of protein.
 To help you understand why you need proteins, let us look at the importance of this nutrient.